maxatome/go-testdeep-site/docs_src/content/introduction/_index.md

 ## Description

-go-testdeep is a go rewrite and adaptation of wonderful [Test::Deep perl](https://metacpan.org/pod/Test::Deep).
+go-testdeep is historically a go rewrite and adaptation of wonderful [Test::Deep perl](https://metacpan.org/pod/Test::Deep).

 In golang, comparing data structure is usually done using